ishajain15/TRANSLATE-TEXT-BOT/README.md

-# Audio-to-Text-BOT
+# Text-to-Audio-BOT

-Reddit bot that converts audio from video to text.
+Reddit bot that converts audio from text to audio.